Synthetixio/synthetix/docs/contracts/Synthetix.md

     $$

     Which are all the same as in [`_addToDebtRegister`](#_addtodebtregister) with $\chi$'s sign flipped.
 See that function's notes for further discussion and definitions.

-!!! info "Optimisation: Pass Existing Debt as Parameter"
-    `uint existingDebt = debtBalanceOf(messageSender, "XDR")`, but this has already been computed already in the immediately enclosing function, [`burnSynths`](#burnsynths).

-!!! info "Optimisation: Superfluous Variable Assignment"
-    If the check `newTotalDebtIssued > 0` fails, then 0 is assigned to `delta`, but the variable is already uninitialised, and so already has this value.

-!!! caution "Potentially-Misleading Name"
-    This function does not remove anything from the debt ledger; rather it appends a new entry to it indicating a decreased total debt.

 ??? example "Details"
     **Signature**